oob-skulden/Rivus/INTEGRATION.md

 **“It has false positives”**

-Show them the finding.
+Show them the snippet.
 Explain why it’s flagged.
 Most “false positives” are real issues that don’t feel important until they become important very suddenly.

+For legitimate false positives (test fixtures with fake secrets), add to `.zimaraignore` with a comment explaining why.

 **“I know what I’m doing”**